 Everything you need yo know about the Salt Pans on Bonaire

 The salt pans are part of a large salt production area in the southeast of Bonaire.
-The area consists of shallow basins where seawater is controlled and concentrated.
-Through sun and wind, the water gradually evaporates, leaving behind salt that is ultimately harvested.
+The area consists of shallow basins in which seawater is controlled and concentrated.
+Due to the sun and wind, the water gradually evaporates, leaving behind salt that is eventually harvested.

 The salt pyramids are the most recognizable part of this landscape.
-They lie in long rows along the coast and are also visible from the air upon arrival at Bonaire.
-Each pyramid is over fifteen meters high and contains thousands of tons of salt, destined for export.
+They lie in long rows along the coast and are also visible from the air when arriving on Bonaire.
+Each pyramid is more than fifteen meters high and contains thousands of tons of salt destined for export.

 Snorkeling or diving at Salt Pier

-In the same southern area lies the Salt Pier, a well-known location for snorkeling and diving.
-Underwater, the pillars are covered with sponges and corals, attracting schools of fish.
-Turtles are also often seen here, especially in the morning.
+In the same southern area lies the Salt Pier, a well-known spot for snorkeling and diving.
+Underwater, the pillars are covered with sponges and corals and attract schools of fish.
+Turtles are also often seen here.
+Especially in the morning.
 The pier is also popular for underwater photography.

-As soon as a cargo ship is docked at the pier, diving and snorkeling are not allowed.
-This is indicated on-site.
+As soon as there is a cargo ship at the pier, diving and snorkeling are not allowed.
+This is indicated on site.

 • Bring enough water; there are few facilities along the south coast.

-• Always stay in public areas; the salt terrain is not a walking area.
+• Always stay in public places; the salt terrain is not a walking area.

 • Check in advance if the Salt Pier is accessible for diving and/or snorkeling.

-The salt pans on Bonaire are not a place where you stay long, but they do provide context to the island.
+The salt pans on Bonaire are not a place where you stay long, but an area that gives context to the island.
 By stopping and looking, you see how nature, landscape, and production come together here.
-It is an environment that shows Bonaire as it is: functional, open, and closely connected to the sun, sea, and wind.
+It is an environment that shows Bonaire as it is: functional, open, and closely connected with sun, sea, and wind.

 RECEIVE THE LATEST UPDATES ABOUT OUR OFFERS AND ACTIVITIES.